 A hellava squash!
-These massive, blue-grey beauties are the perfect antidote to our long, drizzly NW winters.
-Fruits weigh 10-20lbs and can store easily through May.
-The thick, dry and oh-so-sweet flesh can be used in soups, pies, curries, or just eaten plain with salt and butter.
+These massive, 10-20 lb, blue-grey beauties are the perfect antidote to our long, drizzly NW winters.
+The thick, moist and oh-so-sweet flesh can be used in soups, pies, curries, or just eaten plain with salt and butter.
 A NW heirloom, it was improved by Oregon breeder Carol Deppe for cold-soil germination, a small seed cavity, vigorous growth and storability.
 We blew some minds when we dropped one of these in our CSA members’ share this fall.
 Large, sprawling vines produce 2-3 squash per plant.

 Days to Maturity: 100-110